Freshman 15: Stress and night eating

-A study done by Jatturong R. Wichianson and colleagues at the University of Southern California showed a direct relationship between eating late at night (night eating syndrome) and stress levels among college students.
-They used a standardized test to measure both the levels of NES and perceived stress each student had.
-The results showed that students who had higher levels of stress were more likely to have NES due to their inability to adapt.
+A study by Jatturong R. Wichianson and colleagues at the University of Southern California found a direct relationship between eating late at night (night eating syndrome, NES) and stress levels among college students.
+Using standardized measures of NES and perceived stress, they found that students with higher stress levels were significantly more likely to engage in night eating, which the authors attributed to poorer coping and adaptation to the demands of college life.
+Late-night eating is itself correlated with weight gain in first-year populations, and psychological stress has been identified in meta-analysis as one of the predictors of freshman weight gain.